 4. Pick a good domain

-Picking a good domain is crucial.
+Picking a good domain name is crucial.
 Don’t go for non-brandable exact match domains, instead look for something catchy, something that people can easily remember.
 It should also be short and include the name of the niche you’re in, or at least a clear reference to the niche you’re targeting.

 Choosing a good domain name is fun, but too many people are impatient and register a domain too soon, only to find out later that it doesn’t really work very well.
 Take your time and ask people around you for their opinion.